rd235/libfduserdata/README.md

     // intialize all mydata  fields
     fduserdata_put(data)

 Please note that `fduserdata_put` is required to close the critical section.
-No other threads can add, read or modify elements in `table` until the current elem`fduserdata_put`ents has been completely intialized and `fduserdata_put` has benn called.
+No other threads can add, read or modify elements in `table` until the current element has been completely initialized and `fduserdata_put` has been called.

 ## search an element/modify